 Any child not vaccinated against the measles should not be allowed in school, someone firmly said to me last month.
 Measles can cause deafness and blindness, not to mention encephalitis, someone else said.
 I mildly agreed, merely pointing out that the numbers on these dire effects in the developed world were actually vanishing small, at least based on the (admittedly limited) research I had done.
 Buried in the contradictory numbers one small group of children was clearly at risk from measles, namely children undergoing cancer treatment.

 Years ago, when I wrote a book on the immune system, I did a bit of desultory research on measles; there was some evidence that a natural bout of measles appears to reduce the incidence of allergies and asthma in later life.
 (Operative word appears – the data was correlational and based on medical records; there is no way to know for sure if this was cause and effect.
-Bearing in mind that most health recommendations, from lowering cholesterol to vitamins, are based on correlation.)
+Bearing in mind that many health recommendations, e.g., lowering cholesterol, are based on correlation.)

-Immunologically measles appears to have a modulating effect; in a way allowing the immune system to become less inappropriately reactive and reducing the incidence of asthma and allergies.
-Perhaps this struck a cord with me because in my own case a natural bout of German measles (rubella) massively and obviously cleared the really bad eczema (also an auto immune over reaction) I had suffered since I was two or three.
+Immunologically measles might have a modulating effect; in a way allowing the immune system to become less inappropriately reactive and reducing the incidence of asthma and allergies or other auto-immune conditions.
+Perhaps this struck a cord with me because in my own case a natural bout of German measles (rubella) cleared the bad eczema (also an auto immune over reaction) I had suffered since I was two or three.
 Large, itchy welts covering my legs, arms and face, especially knees and elbows.
-Then poof, I get sick, high temp, general malaise and my eczema essentially clears.
+Then poof, I get sick when I am nine or thereabouts; high fever and whatnot, and my eczema essentially clears.
 I still occasionally get eczema, usually in reaction to an allergen (like aloe).
 But, by and large, I’m fine.
 The research I did years later gave me a context for that (better than my grandmother’s “well, the high fever burned it off” which made the eczema sound like a forest fire – though, come to think of it, that’s not the worst description).